SAP-archive/cloud-platform-iot-starterkit/misc/security/README.md

 # Security aspects

 Security plays a very important role for the deployment of IoT scenarios in productive environments.
-The Starterkit examples concentrate of the aspect of demonstrating basic IoT Services mechanisms.
-Whereas some code snippets show how to harden a solution against e.g. Man-in-the-Middle attacks that try to spoof a HCP server in order to get access to sensitive payloads or credentials this is not generally the case for all examples and other security aspects like e.g. the integrity of the execution environment for an edge client are so far not covered.
+The Starter Kit examples concentrate of the aspect of demonstrating basic SAP Cloud Platform Internet of Things mechanisms.
+Whereas some code snippets show how to harden a solution against e.g. Man-in-the-Middle attacks that try to spoof a SAP Cloud Platform server in order to get access to sensitive payloads or credentials this is not generally the case for all examples and other security aspects like e.g. the integrity of the execution environment for an edge client are so far not covered.
 Inherently, specific usable security mechanisms differ